cowlingj/an-introduction-to-programming-with-python/lessons/Lesson02.md

 ## Variables

-A variable is a way to store a refrence to a particular value.
+A variable is a way to store a reference to a particular value.
-If we say `my_favourite_number = 6` we have created a variable, so everytime we mention `my_favourite_number` we are actually talking about the number `6`.
+If we say `my_favourite_number = 6` we have created a variable, so every time we mention `my_favourite_number` we are actually talking about the number `6`.

 ## Creating variables in Python